Understanding Your Bill

 Cleveland Clinic Health System's policy is to provide Emergency Care and Medically Necessary Care on a non-profit basis to patients without regard to race, creed, or ability to pay.
 Patients who do not have the means to pay for services provided at CCHS facilities may request financial assistance, which will be awarded subject to the terms and conditions set forth below.
 The eligibility criteria for financial assistance pursuant to the following policies are intended to ensure that CCHS will have the financial resources to provide care to patients who are in the greatest financial need.

 Our financial assistance policies are only applicable to their intended location and do not apply to all CCHS facilities.

 Medicare is health insurance for people who:

-Different parts provide coverage for specific types of service:
+There are four different parts of Medicare that provide coverage for specific types of services, including: